 There’s a catch, though: carbon fiber filament makes brittle prints and tends to clog easily, and the fibers can scratch your nozzle, changing the way it prints.
 For this reason, you’ll need to invest in a stronger, ideally steel nozzle before using carbon fiber.

 Polycarbonate filament (sometimes called PC) is a transparent, tough material that’s suitable for high-temperature applications thanks to its very high transition temperature (around 302°F).
-PC is naturally flexible, so it can be used in a huge array of circumstances, including those where the print will be subject to stress.
+PC is naturally flexible, so it can be used in a range of circumstances, including those where the print will be subject to stress.

 However, PC filament absorbs moisture from its surroundings.
 This can cause warping or even layer separation in some cases, so you’ll want to store it in an air-tight container wherever possible.
 Because of the high temperatures involved, you’ll also need some form of heat protection when printing models with it.